 Never give your hedgie insects you caught yourself or bought from a bait-shop as they might carry bacteria, toxins and parasites.

 Insects are hedgies’ junk food, so to speak.
-So, they are good as treats but shouldn’t make most of their diet in captivity and shouldn’t compromise their staple diet.
+So, they are good as treats but shouldn’t make most of their diet and shouldn’t compromise their staple diet.

 What fruit can pygmy hedgehogs eat?

 Never give your hedgehog grapes or raisins as they are reported to be toxic to them.

 Some fruits, such as bananas and apples, contain a lot of sugar so are best given as rarely as possible as sugar can cause weight gain and even diabetes.

 What vegetables can pygmy hedgehogs eat?